 - Craft, production and consumption of material goods

 As part of our interdisciplinary approach we work closely with colleagues in the Department of Environment and Geography, the Department of History, York Environmental Sustainability Institute, and the Interdisciplinary Global Development Centre.
 Staff members are active in the York Africa Network, which acts as a hub for Africanist research at the university.

 - Akinbowale Akintayo (Arcadia Fund Postdoctoral Research Associate)

 - Michelle Alexander (Professor of Bioarchaeology, Deputy Head of Department)

 - Lu Cooke (Senior Lecturer in Conservation)

 - Mik Lisowski (Zooarchaeology technician)

 - Daryl Stump (Lecturer in Archaeology)

-- Stephanie Wynne-Jones (Senior Lecturer in Archaeology, Deputy Head of Department)
+- Stephanie Wynne-Jones (Professor of Archaeology, Deputy Head of Department)